WVPU Policy on course and credit overloads

 - The student must provide a letter of explanation identifying the courses considered as overload.

-Students should email their requests and all relevant documentation to the Academic Service Office (Maida.Kojic-McAndrew@webster.ac.at) using their @webster.edu email address by Friday of week 6 of the fall and spring semesters with the subject line: “Overload Request: Last name/student ID/semester-year” (e.g. Overload Request: Smith/1234567/Fall-2020).
+Students requesting academic overload should complete the Overload Request Form and email it to the Academic Service Office (Maida.Kojic-McAndrew@webster.ac.at) using their @webster.edu email address by Friday of week 6 of the fall and spring semesters with the subject line: “Overload Request: Last name/student ID/semester-year” (e.g. Overload Request: Smith/1234567/Fall-2020).

 An overload review committee consisting of the Director, Associate Director, and a departmental representative of the student's first major will review applications and the Academic Services Office will provide the student, adviser, and department with the decision by email (for students at their @webster.edu email address only) no later than the Friday of week eight of the fall and spring semesters respectively.